Parcel locker: Latvia

 Latvian company, PostService, runs a network of 39 self-service parcel terminals in Latvia, called Mana pasta stacija (English: My Post Station).
 Terminals are located in 27 cities and towns in Latvia.
 The terminals are constructed and manufactured in Latvia by PostService itself.

 Baltic

-As of 2022, in Baltics parcel locker services by Venipak, Omniva, DPD and Latvijas Pasts are operating.
+As of 2022, in Baltics parcel locker services by Venipak, Omniva, DPD, Unisend and Latvijas Pasts are operating.

 Poland

-Polish company InPost runs a network of almost 29,000 self-service parcel terminals in Poland called Paczkomaty 24/7, with them placing their first one in 2009.
+Polish company InPost runs a network of almost 29,000 self-service parcel terminals in Poland called Paczkomaty, with them placing their first one in 2009.
 Terminals are located in shopping centres, car parks and gas stations.
 The terminals enable clients to send and receive parcels.
-As of 2025, there are almost 54,000 parcel terminals across the entire country, with the previously mentioned InPost controlling almost half of them, with DPD Polska being in second with around 9,000 and Orlen in third with around 6,000 parcel terminals, making Poland the country highest density of parcel terminals per capita.
+As of 2025, there are almost 54,000 parcel terminals across the entire country, with the previously mentioned InPost controlling almost half of them, with DPD Polska being in second with around 9,000 and Orlen in third with around 6,000 parcel terminals, making Poland the country with the highest density of parcel terminals per capita.